 - Good weight

-Right now this shoe runs from sizes 7 to 14 (though that could change at any moment) and there’s just one width available so you might have issues if you have very wide or narrow feet.
+Right now this shoe runs from sizes 7 to 14 and there’s just one width available.

 Oak Street Boot Price